You can access the complete ORALL Handbook here.

 Upon any dissolution, voluntary or involuntary, revocation of its charter,

 insolvency or bankruptcy of the Association, the Executive Board shall, after paying or making provisions for the payment of all of the liabilities of the Association, dispose of all of the assets of the Association exclusively for the purposes of the Association in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code of 1986 (or corresponding provisions of any future United States Internal Revenue law), as the Executive Board shall determine.
 Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the county in which the principal office of the Association is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine.

 Amendments to these Bylaws must be proposed by the Executive Board or by petition signed by no fewer than five (5) members of the Association.
 Such proposed amendments along with a summary of the purpose of the amendment must be filed with the Secretary seventy-five (75) days before a regularly scheduled meeting and notice setting forth the purpose and the wording of the proposed amendment shall be sent by the Secretary to all members not later than sixty (60) days prior to such meeting.

-Bylaws may also be adopted or amended by mailed ballot referendum as provided in Bylaw VI, Section 3(a), except that two thirds of the members voting by mailed ballot must be in favor of the amendment proposed to be adopted.
+Bylaws may also be adopted or amended by electronic ballot referendum as provided in Bylaw VI, Section 3(a), except that two thirds of the members voting by electronic ballot must be in favor of the amendment proposed to be adopted.

 Section 1.
 Content of Standing Resolutions.